-Understanding the impact of the pandemic lockdown on at risk children and youth has not been easy.
+Understanding the impact of the pandemic lockdown on at risk children and youth is not easy.

 The media has been stuck in harsh politics and the health crisis we are living through.